Select therapeutic use:

-Adjunctive therapy in adult patients with refractory complex partial seizures (CPS) who have inadequately responded to several alternative treatments and for whom the potential benefits outweigh the risk of vision loss.
+Adjunctive therapy in patients ≥10yrs of age with refractory complex partial seizures (CPS) who have inadequately responded to several alternative treatments and for whom the potential benefits outweigh the risk of vision loss.
 Not a first line agent for CPS.
 Monotherapy for infantile spasms (IS) in patients 1month–2yrs of age, when the potential benefits outweigh the risk of vision loss.

 Must register patient in Vigabatrin REMS program (see literature for restrictions and stipulations on use).
 Be fully familiar with drug’s toxicity before use.
 Monitor vision, including visual acuity and dilated indirect ophthalmoscopy, and visual fields, at baseline (within 4 weeks) and every 3 months, and for 3–6 months after discontinuing; risk of vision loss increases as dose and cumulative exposure increased.
 Avoid in patients with, or at high risk of other types of irreversible vision loss.
 Discontinue if no substantial benefit after treating for 3 months (in adults) or 2–4 weeks (in infants); sooner if obvious treatment failure.
-Increased risk of suicidal thoughts and behavior; monitor for depression, suicidal ideation, changes in mood/behavior.
+Increased risk of suicidal thoughts and behavior; monitor for depression, suicidal ideation, unusual changes in mood/behavior.
 MRI abnormalities in infants.
 Renal impairment.
 Use lowest effective dose for shortest duration.
 Avoid abrupt cessation.
 Elderly.
 Pregnancy (Cat.C).
 Nursing mothers: not recommended.

 May antagonize phenytoin.
 May potentiate clonazepam.
 Avoid others that can cause visual or ophthalmic dysfunction.
-May interfere with liver function tests (eg, ALT), others (see literature).
+Suppresses ALT/AST activity.
+May cause false (+) amino acid test.

-RCPS: vision loss (may be severe and permanent), other visual changes (blurring, diplopia, asthenopia), headache, nystagmus, anemia, somnolence, fatigue, peripheral neuropathy, weight gain, edema, arthralgia, dizziness, tremor, CNS/neurological effects, upper respiratory infection, rash; abnormal MRI signal changes in infants.
+CPS: vision loss (may be severe and permanent), other visual changes (blurring, diplopia, asthenopia), fatigue, somnolence, nystagmus, tremor, memory impairment, weight gain, arthralgia, abnormal coordination, confusion, upper respiratory infection, aggression; headache, dizziness, anemia, peripheral neuropathy, edema.
 IS: bronchitis, ear infection, acute otitis media.

 Available only through restricted distribution program.
 To register call (888) 45-SHARE.
 Encourage pregnant patients exposed to vigabatrin to call (888) 233-2334.
 To report ADRs: (800) 455-1141.